qlyoung/frr-fuzz/README.md

 Tips
 ----
-* It's best to let AFL reach at least 2 million execs before pulling the plug.
-  Bugs have been found in `bgpd` at 30 million execs, around 8 hours of runtime on a 15 core machine.
-That's 5 days of melty CPU time.
+* Best to let the fuzzer run until it's not finding new paths for a day or so.

 * To stop fuzzing, use `tmux kill-session`.
 Results will be saved.